-  Needless to say, the application has to perform the core functionality seamlessly.
+The application has to perform the core functionality seamlessly.
 Slow, inconsistent, or defective functionality can lead to disappointment in users and loss of business.

 This is why a rigorous testing schedule during and after the development of an application is so critical.

 Modern applications are developed, keeping the wide range of mobile devices available in the market into consideration.
-Responsiveness refers to building software applications that can adapt to a particular screen size or a device and adjust the components accordingly.
+Responsiveness refers to building software applications that adapt to a particular screen size or a device and adjust the components accordingly.